Posted on 1 Comment

 Bury A Raw Egg In Your Garden Or Yard

 A classic symbol of fertility and abundance, a buried egg in your spring garden blesses the harvest for fruitful yield.
 It helps that it also makes excellent fertilizer!
 This also appeases the nature spirits present in your garden.
 You can also spread or sprinkle eggshells in the garden for the same purposes.
+I do this every Friday in my garden.
 You can amplify this energy and blessing by drawing a fertility sigil, a symbol for a Spring deity, or a growth intention before you bury it in the earth.
 You can recite a mantra, prayer, or invocation as well as you buy the egg.
 Doing this during the Ostara and the Spring equinox can also add more energy to this practice for you.

 Connect With Nature In A Mindful Way